sbrl/Pepperminty-Wiki/README.md

 You must also make sure that PHP can write to the folder that you are going to install Pepperminty Wiki in.

-More detailed information about installing Pepperminty Wiki can be found on [this repository's wiki](https://github.com/sbrl/Pepperminty-Wiki/wiki/Installing) (CATION: OUTDATED - SEE BELOW).
+More detailed information about installing Pepperminty Wiki can be found on [this repository's wiki](https://github.com/sbrl/Pepperminty-Wiki/wiki/Installing) (CAUTION: OUTDATED - SEE BELOW).

 ### Getting Your Copy
 Pepperminty Wiki is made up of a single file: `index.php`.
 You can get it in 3 different ways:

 #### From this repository
-The fastet way is to download the `index.php` file located in the repository.
+The fastest way is to download the `index.php` file located in the repository.
 This is the development release, and should _mostly_ work.
 It comes pre-packaged with all the latest modules, too!

 #### From the latest release
 The repository also has (semi) regular releases that are (mostly) guaranteed to be stable.
 You can get the latest one from the [releases page](https://github.com/sbrl/Pepperminty-Wiki/releases).
 The latest release comes with all the latest plugin releases too!